ebusico/DevOps/README.md

 * Learn how to use [Anisble](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html?extIdCarryOver=true&sc_cid=701f2000001OH7YAAW).
 * Get deployable version of application.
 * Determine all steps required to install application onto a fresh VM.
-* Set-up Ansible code to deploy application to a cloud-hosted VM instance via SSH.
+* Implement application installation using an Ansible playbook.
-* Get containerisation code from other team memeber and implement.
+* Get containerisation details from other team memeber and implement.
 * Investigate use of Terraform.

 <br/>